itwasalwaysyou/itwasalwaysyou/README.md

 CS Senior student @University of Minnesota

-👥 working in the Knowledge Computing Lab
+👥 working at the Knowledge Computing Lab